-With that said, at espy we always deal with reputable companies and promote social responsibility in our business through our own policies and commitments to our community.
+With that said, espy always deals with reputable companies and promote social responsibility in our business through our own policies and commitments to our community.
 This is one of the many reasons we prefer to buy and support Canadian businesses.

-It is always refreshing to see consumers looking beyond trend in fashion and instead at how their choices affect the greater society as a whole.
+It is always refreshing to see consumers looking beyond trends in fashion and instead at how their choices affect the greater society as a whole.